tshihab07/Data-Cleaning-And-Organizing/README.md

     pip install regex
     ```

 ## Usage

 - ***Data Cleaning:***
-  - Execute the notebook script to clean the dataset and handle missing values, duplicate records, or incorrect formatting.
+  Execute the notebook script to clean the dataset, handling missing values, duplicate records, and incorrect formatting.
 - ***Data Organizing:***
   - Restructure cleaned data and prepare it for analysis or reporting.
 - ***Statistical Summary:***
   - Get basic statistical insights to help understand the dataset's key properties.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.

 ## License